Table of Contents

 What are drones?

-A drone is an aerial vehicle that is not flown by an onboard pilot.
-Many drones are kept aloft by four propellers – two that move clockwise, two that move counterclockwise.
-These are known as quadcopters.
-All quadcopters are drones, but not all drones are quadcopters.
-Drones are usually controlled with a radio transmitter or with a mobile device.
+A drone is any aerial vehicle that is flown by remote control instead of an onboard pilot.
+This remote control is usually a radio transmitter or mobile device.
+Many drones are also quadcopters, which means that they are kept aloft by four propellers – two that move clockwise, two that move counterclockwise.

 Why would I want an obstacle avoidance drone?